ZacSweers/gfy_mirror/README.md

 Reddit bot to mirror gifs and gfys across a few different services while also converting gifs and vines to a "gfy" .mp4 format.

+*If you would like to use this bot on your subreddit, please drop me an [email](mailto:pandanomic@gmail.com) and I'd be happy to look into adding it.
+This source is for reference, not to flood reddit with multiple clones of the same bot :P*

 ### Basic flow
 - Runs on Heroku, using the free scheduler.
 - If it finds a new gif/gfy/vine, it re-uploads to a few different mirrors